- What is Coverage Analysis?

 What is Coverage Analysis?

-Coverage Analysis (CA) is a required financial review of a Clinical Research Study that is performed pursuant to the Federal Clinical Trials Policy (also known as the National Coverage Decision (NCD310.1)).
+Coverage Analysis (CA) is a financial review of a Clinical Research Study that is required to be performed pursuant to the Federal Clinical Trials Policy (also known as the National Coverage Decision (NCD310.1)).
 In brief, Coverage Analysis is a three-step process (additional info below) that evaluates whether a study meets the Federal definition of a Qualifying Clinical Trial (QCT), and evaluates whether certain study-related services may be considered Routine Costs billable to patients and/or their insurers under Federal law.
 A Coverage Analysis is often associated with development of a billing grid, a tool which facilitates compliant clinical research billing, that distinguishes financial responsibility for study-related services between study funding and patients/insurers.
 UCLA Policy 915 requires Coverage Analysis review for any clinical research study requiring UCLA Health System resources, including but not limited to any patient care costs.

 Coverage Analysis Review Objectives

-- Identify whether a study is a Qualifying Clinical Trial (QCT), as defined by Federal law, that may support billing certain study items/services to insurance pursuant to applicable laws and regulations; and
+- Identify and document whether a study is a Qualifying Clinical Trial (QCT), as defined by Federal law, that may support billing certain study required items/services to insurance pursuant to applicable laws and regulations; and

-- Determine billing designations for all patient care costs required by the study.
+- Determine and document billing designations for all patient care costs required by the study.
 Billing designations for study required items/services may either be:

 - Routine Costs that may be billed to a study participant and/or their insurer(s); or

-- Study Costs for items/services that are primarily required for research purposes that should be funded by the respective study sponsor and/or internal study account.
+- Study Costs for items/services that are primarily required for research purposes that should be paid for by research funding and/or support.

 How Routine Costs are Determined

 The Centers for Medicare & Medicaid Services (CMS) provide guidance to help differentiate Routine Costs from Study Costs.
 National and Local Coverage Determinations, professional medical association guidance, and nationally recognized peer-reviewed publications are often utilized as resources to support Coverage Analysis billing designations.